Yuviray/SudokuJS/README.md

     * Refactor exsisting Theme files to utilize the soon to be uniformaly used HTML header stylings for easier to maker future themes and make existing ones less bloated from duplicate code.

-## Room for Improvement
+## Room for Improvement:
-Include areas you believe need improvement / could be improved.
-Also add TODOs for future development.

-Room for improvement:
 - Nico Maldonado:
     * I would like to improve on communication with my teammates so that I can implement functions easier.
 - Miguel Vertiz:
-    * I would like to find a way to implement our work to be accessible online.
+    * I would like to find a way to implement our work to stay accessible online.